-John W. Higgins has been involved with community-based radio and video since 1974.
-An associate professor of Mass Communication at Menlo College, his research interests include grassroots alternative media, critical pedagogies, media technologies, and digital storytelling.
-He serves as president of the board of the San Francisco Community Television Corporation, the nonprofit organization managing (public access) station.

-Yesudhasan Thomas Jayaprakash (Ph.D., Edith Cowan) is a senior lecturer at the Department of Mass Communication, Curtin University of Technology, Sarawak, Malaysia.
-The 2000 joint winner of Asian Radio Write Award, instituted by the Radio Corporation of Singapore (RCS) and Asian Media Information Centre (AMIC), Singapore, he recently co-convened an international conference in Malaysia titled "Media and Identity in Asia."
-He has presented numerous international conference papers in the context of radio and television consumption in Asia.

-M. Abul Kashem (Ph.D., The University of Reading, UK), a professor of Technology Transfer and Sustainable Agricultural Development in the Department of Agricultural Extension Education, Bangladesh Agricultural

-University, Mymensingh, is the (co)author of two books and numerous professional reports and journal articles.
+John W. Higgins, a communication consultant in San Francisco and adjunct professor of Rhetoric and Language at the University of San Francisco, has been involved in community-based radio and video since 1974.
+As a Fulbright Scholar to Cyprus (2010), he worked with community media and civil society organizations, using digital storytelling as a method of peace-building.
+A 30-year professional puppeteer and street performer, his research interests include community-based, grassroots, "alternative" media; media production; communication technologies; critical pedagogies; digital storytelling and oral history as art and social science.

+Yesudhasan Thomas Jayaprakash (Ph.D., Edith Cowan University) teaches Media Ethics, Intercultural Communication, and Cultural Literacy at undergraduate and post-graduate levels in the School of Media, Culture and Creative Arts at Curtin University in Australia.
+Previously, he worked as senior lecturer and head of the department of Media, Culture and Communication at Curtin University Sarawak, Malaysia.
+Before becoming an academic, he worked as a staff correspondent in the newspaper industry in India and presented several educational and entertainment radio programs for broadcast on All India Radio.
+He is a life member of Asian Media Information and Communication Center, the premier institution for research and publications in the field of media and communication.
+M. Abul Kashem (Ph.D., The University of Reading, U.K.), a professor of Technology Transfer and Sustainable Agricultural Development in the Department of Agricultural Extension Education, Bangladesh Agricultural University, Mymensingh, is the (co)author of two books and 100+ professional reports and journal articles.
 In 1997, he was awarded the Japan Society for the Promotion of Science (JSPS) Invitational Fellowship to conduct research in Japan.

-Ritva Levo-Henriksson (Dr. Social Sciences, University of Helsinki, Finland), is senior lecturer at the Department of Communication at the University of Helsinki, Finland.
+Ritva Levo-Henrikson (Dr. Soc.
+Sci, University of Helsinki, Finland), is senior lecturer in the Department of Communication at the University of Helsinki, Finland.
 Interested in cross-cultural and intercultural communication, her publications include Eyes upon Wings: Culture in Finnish and U.S. Television News and Arkkityyppi ja versiot.
 Working with media and ethnic minority issues in the context of Native Americans, she has visited many American Indian reservations, interviewing Hopis and Navajos about media-related issues.